 So, it pays to consider the context in which you work before you start changing your behavior.

 However, this doesn't mean that you should simply succumb to the status quo!
 Rather, be bold while avoiding naivity.
 Experiment with small steps at first, until you find what works for you in your workplace.

 How to Become More Assertive

-It's not easy to become more assertive, but it is possible.
-So, if your disposition tends to be more passive or aggressive, then it's a good idea to work on the following areas to help you to get the balance right:
+It's not always easy to become more assertive, but it is possible.
+So, if your disposition or workplace tends to be more passive or aggressive than assertive, then it's a good idea to work on the following areas to help you to get the balance right:

 1. Value Yourself and Your Rights

 This self-belief is the basis of self-confidence and assertive behavior.
-It will help you to recognize that you deserve to be treated with dignity and respect, give you the confidence to stick up for your rights and protect them, and remain true to yourself, your wants and your needs.
+It will help you to recognize that you deserve to be treated with dignity and respect, give you the confidence to stick up for your rights and protect your boundaries, and to remain true to yourself, your wants and your needs.